jstasiak/django-realtime/README.rst

 * I started this project before I discovered django-socketio ;)

 Django-realtime Python package name is simply ``realtime``.

-Please feel free to create an issue if you feel that something should be improved regarding code or documentation.

 Configuration of your project
 -----------------------------